wolfski/home-assistant-munich-transport/README.md

       - name: "Hohenzollernplatz" # exact name of the station, used to find it
       - name: "Barbarastraße" # you can add more that one stop to track

-        # Optional parameter with value in minutes that hide transport closer than N minutes
+        # Optional parameter with value in minutes to hide transport sooner than N minutes
         # walking_time: 5
 ```